SA-0K/Thesis-Wahlkabine/README.md

 ```
 return name, supervisor, descryption, keywords
 ```
+### Important information about `keywords.py`
+There is an example file that uses Gemini API.
+The model called Gemini 1.5 Flash.
+Information from ai.google.dev:

+"The Gemini API “free tier” is offered through the API service with lower rate limits for testing purposes.
+Google AI Studio usage is completely free in all [available countries](https://ai.google.dev/gemini-api/docs/available-regions)."

 ### Matching
 The matching is done by using an Euclidean distance formula.
 User choices are represented as a point in multidirectional coordinate system as well as the topics.